Updated: Sep 10, 2021

 Prior to volunteering at Dodger Stadium, the same group of students rotated shifts at UCLA’s Olive View Medical Center in Sylmar.
 During their time there, students were not able to receive the vaccines themselves due to lack of supply.
 However, upon arrival at Dodger Stadium, they were given the first shot of a double dose vaccine and received the second injection last week.

 The test site was forced to temporarily close last Friday due to lack of Moderna shots, the primary dose of the vaccine, and is expected to reopen on Feb.
 16 despite continued supply problems.
-As a result of the shortage, the majority of shots administered will be the secondary Pfizer doses for those who have already received their first injection.
+As a result of the shortage, the majority of shots administered will be Pfizer doses.

 Dixon, who lost her grandmother to COVID-19 last April, is grateful the vaccine is now being distributed and looks forward to it becoming accessible to anyone who wants it.